great-expectations/great_expectations/docs/terms/data_connector.md

 <CreateHeader/>

-When creating Expectations Datasources will use their Data Connectors behind the scenes as part of the process of providing Batches to Expectation Suites and Profilers.
+When creating Expectations, Datasources will use their Data Connectors behind the scenes as part of the process of providing Batches to Expectation Suites and Profilers.

 <ValidateHeader/>

-Likewise, when validating Data Datasources will use their Data Connectors behind the scenes as part of the process of providing Batches to Checkpoints.
+Likewise, when validating Data, Datasources will use their Data Connectors behind the scenes as part of the process of providing Batches to Checkpoints.

 ## Features